Table of Contents

 Let us take a look at how chatbots can pose threats to the BPO industry.

 Is chatbot technology a threat to the BPO industry?
 Many individuals and professionals worry that AI will eventually replace BPO agents.
 According to the World Economic Forum, AI could eliminate about 85 million jobs by 2025.
 However, it could also create 97 million new ones.
 Here is how AI can cause job displacement:

 - Automation of routine and repetitive tasks.
-Chatbots handle non-core functions through the power of automation, causing retrenchment in the BPO workplace.
+Chatbots handle non-core functions through automation, causing retrenchment in the BPO workplace.

 - Reduction of the human workforce.
 Chatbots can replace BPO agents who assist customers via websites, live chat, and phone calls.
 AI can take over repetitive customer service tasks from humans.